ibm-cloud-docs/vmwaresolutions/services/fortinetvm_considerations.md

 * For 10 Gb uplink speed, select Cascade Lake 4210 and FortiGate-VM16.
 * For 25 Gb uplink speed, select Cascade Lake 5218 and either FortiGate-VM16 or FortiGate-VM32.

+### FortiGate Virtual Appliance on Regulated Workloads
+{: #fortinetvm_considerations-installvalues-regworkload}

+For Regulated Workloads, you can install FortiGate Virtual Appliance on the gateway cluster.
+You can deploy the service on a single-zone (new or existing) or multizone (existing only) instance.

+* You can install FortiGate Virtual Appliance on gateway clusters with a 10 Gb or 25 Gb uplink speed.
+* With a 10 Gb uplink speed, you can install FortiGate-VM16 on Cascade Lake 4210.
+* With a 25 Gb uplink speed, you can install FortiGate-VM16 or FortiGate-VM32.
+The FortiGate-VM32 deployment size requires Cascade Lake 5218 or higher.

 ### FortiGate Virtual Appliance on vCenter Server 6.7 with NSX-V
 {: #fortinetvm_considerations-installvalues-vcs6-7}